matloff/TidyverseSkeptic/README.md

 **data.table** is just good business practice.
 But R is an open-source language, and these actions have harmed R, as advocates of other languages, notably Python, constantly denigrate R as being slow on large datasets.
-Actually, **data.table** is extremely fast, but those who view R through the RStudio lens are unaware of it.
+Actually, **data.table** is extremely fast (and is faster than Python's Pandas), but those who view R through the RStudio lens are unaware of it.

 # Teachability

 Teaching has been a keen interest of mine since my college days.
 I've been a teacher of stat and computers for many years, and have won various teaching awards.
-My book, *Statistical Regression and
+My textbook, *Statistical Regression and
 Classification: from Linear Models to Machine Learning*, was the recipient of the 2017 Ziegel Award.